Eight conditions to watch out for

 Reduced water intake and less frequent urination can lead to the formation of crystals or stones.

-Cats can get stress cystitis if they are reluctant to toilet outside in bad weather and they are more likely to get blocked bladders when they can't urinate.
+Cats can get stress cystitis if they are reluctant to toilet outside in bad weather and male cats are more likely to get blocked bladders when they can't urinate.

 Signs and symptoms include: